lepigue/software_engineering1/README.md

 Open the gui.py file and the sockServ.py file in your text editor/IDE

-run the gui.py file from the terminal - the gui window should pop up
+Run the gui.py file from the terminal by entering: python gui.py -- a GUI window should pop up

+Run the sockServ.py file from the terminal by entering: python sockServ.py

 Follow the prompts in the GUI to customize a quiz, take the quiz and receive a score.